-Thematic heading of the Charter and Code STRENGTHS and WEAKNESSES free text maximum 500 words Ethical and professional aspects Strengths Weaknesses FORTH is fully harmonized with the Greek constitution, supervised and monitored financially by central state authorities FORTH lacks clearly written guidelines to clarify authorship in research results-work
+STRENGTHS and WEAKNESSES free text maximum 500 words Strengths FORTH is fully harmonized with the Greek constitution, supervised and Weaknesses FORTH lacks clearly written guidelines to clarify authorship in research results-work , FORTH is fully harmonized with the

-FORTH has established internal FORTH lacks a mechanism to address synergy grants to support early stage every-day, non-research related ethical issues researchers.
-An Ethics Committee was set up to FORTH lacks an institutional address ethical issues in research. document that outlines IPR policy.
-FORTH has established a GDPR Employment contracts and other office, responsible to monitor related documents are only available compliance with all applicable EU in Greek.
-Documents Translated in GDPR and national legal frameworks.
-English are not available yet.
-FORTH is fully harmonized to laws Legal office cannot meet the needs and regulations related to IPR.
-It of entire FORTH with its current runs also STEP-C and PRAXI Network capacity. for the exploitation and Absence of a clear policy concerning, dissemination of the research matching funds allocation and results. management.
-Regular seminars are organized to Safety issues are being increasedadditional training and workforce is inform researchers about professional practices, new calls for funding, etc. Technology transfer and research FORTH has appointed a safety commercialization units are engineer, a Health and Safety understaffed.
-Committee and an occupational FORTH lacks a committee to address discrimination (apart from gender physician to address health and safety issues.
-FORTH organizes a series of activities A clearly defined evaluation and and open events to ensure that reward strategy of the staff is research outcomes are currently missing. communicated to society.
-FORTH has established a Gender Equality Committee to address gender-related issues Recruitment and selection Strengths Weaknesses FORTH follows an open and FORTH lacks a formal document to transparent recruitment and outline its OTM-R policy available to selection policy, fully aligned with all staff members.
-An internal written guide to provide the national legislation, the EU standards and the rules imposed by an overview of the selection and the funders. recruitment process for all types of Recruitment tools and platforms are staff and employment is missing. systematically used (e.g. DIAVGEIA, No monitoring mechanisms to APELLA-134664, EURAXESS Job assure that all research positions and Portals) fellowships are published on All processes are controlled and EURAXESS Job Portal website. monitored by the central Need for additional initiatives to administration ministries and authorities.
-The organization welcomes foreign balance. candidates and recruits researchers Career breaks and employment gaps from EU and other countries.
+- FORTH has established internal synergy grants to support early stage researchers.
+An Ethics Committee was set up to address ethical issues in research.
+FORTH has established a GDPR office, responsible to monitor compliance with all applicable EU GDPR and national legal frameworks. - FORTH is fully harmonized to laws and regulations related to IPR.
+It runs also STEP-C and PRAXI Network for the exploitation and dissemination of the research results. - Regular seminars are organized to inform researchers about professional practices, new calls for funding, etc. - FORTH has appointed a safety engineer, a Health and Safety Committee and an occupational physician to address health and safety issues. - FORTH organizes a series of activities and open events to ensure that research outcomes are communicated to society. - FORTH has established a Gender Equality Committee to address gender-related issues